ang-zeyu/infisearch/docs/src/indexer/fields.md

 **`k` & `b`**

 These are Okapi BM25 model parameters.
-The following [article](https://www.elastic.co/guide/en/elasticsearch/guide/current/pluggable-similarites.html#bm25-tunability) provides a good overview on how to configure these, although, the defaults should serve sufficiently.
+The following [article](https://www.elastic.co/guide/en/elasticsearch/guide/current/pluggable-similarites.html#bm25-tunability) provides a good overview on how to configure these if the defaults are unsuitable for your use case.

 <div style="display: none;">